-Too old to work, too young to retire05 January 2016
+Too old to work, too young to retire

-With life expectancy increasing and the working age population in decline, older Australians are being asked to work longer.
+With people living longer and the working age population in decline, older Australians are being asked to work longer.
 Yet increasing numbers are experiencing long-term unemployment and chronic insecurity in the labour market.

 - the circumstances that lead to marginalisation from employment

 - the impact on people’s personal and financial wellbeing, and future aspirations

 - how employment services can better assist mature-age jobseekers